Healthedata1/USCDI4-Sandbox/input/pagecontent/scopes.md

 The table below summarizes the US Core scope requirements (**SHALL**) and best practice recommendations (**SHOULD**) for resource-level and granular scopes.
 This same information can be found in each US Core Profile page's "Quick Start" section.

- A system's support for patient-level (`patient`), user-level (`user`) , and system-level (`system`) scopes depends on its published list of SMART on FHIR capabilities.
-For example, if a server lists `permission-patient` and `permission-user` in its capabilities, it **SHALL** support both patient-level and user-level required scopes, and **SHOULD** support both patient-level and user-level recommended best-practice scopes
+ For "User-Facing Applications", a system's support for patient-level (`patient`) or user-level (`user`) scopes depends on its published list of SMART on FHIR capabilities.
+For example, if a server lists `permission-patient` and `permission-user` in its capabilities, it **SHALL** support both patient-level and user-level required scopes, and **SHOULD** support both patient-level and user-level recommended best-practice scopes.

+ System-level scopes ('system') describe data that a client system is directly authorized to access and are useful for "Backend-Services".
+Systems that support system-level (`system`) scopes, **SHALL** support the required US Core scopes and **SHOULD** support the recommened US Core scopes.

 ##### The Following Resource Level Scopes **SHALL** Be Supported